Flirting matters. Period.

 In the example above, I tease the girl, I then talk about myself in relation to how I think about her, and then finally talk about how our relationship is going to fail.

 The underlying frame: ‘we have a relationship that is destined to fail’, means that our relationship is emotionally relevant and has to exist in the first place.
-Therefore, in the negative sense, I am creating a premise of a romantic relationship with the girl.
+Therefore, in

 And again, the more subtle you can be about it all, the better.